Whoop vs Oura in 9 Graphs [Updated Monthly]

 Whoop vs Oura: Total REM Sleep

-Update: Oura released a Beta version of a sleep algorithm in early December 2022.
-It reports far more REM sleep and far less deep sleep, aligning more closely with Whoop.
+Oura released a Beta version of a sleep algorithm in early December 2022 and moved it into production in June 2023.
+It now reports far more REM sleep and far less deep sleep, aligning more closely with Whoop.

 Whoop vs Oura: Total Deep Sleep

-Update: The new Oura Beta algorithm for sleep now seems to report less deep sleep than Whoop.
+The new Oura Beta algorithm for sleep now seems to report less deep sleep than Whoop.
 It’s attributing huge amounts to light sleep each night.
-Oura’s deep sleep also seems to be trending upwards since September 2022.
+Oura’s deep sleep also seems to trend upwards around September 2022 before the new algorithm release in June 2023.

 If you’re interested in more in-depth comparisons I highly recommend The Quantified Scientist on YouTube.
 Here’s a clip from his channel comparing Oura Gen 3 sleep stage tracking to the gold standard